Leek Wootton: History

-Blacklow Hill is found to the south of the village, close to the A46 road.
+Blacklow Hill is located south of the village, close to the A46 road.
 Its name comes from the fact the trees that partly cover it are very dark (black) and the Anglo-Saxon hlaew (burial mound).
-In 1971 an archaeological team found flints and hunting tools from the early Mesolithic period, around 9,000.
-They also found three graves of Anglo-Saxon origin.
+In 1971 an archaeological team found flints and hunting tools from the early Mesolithic period, around 9,000 B.C., and three graves of Anglo-Saxon origin.

 The monument Gaveston's Cross is in the wood on the hill.
 It marks the point where Piers Gaveston was murdered.
 In 1308 Edward II travelled to Boulogne to marry Isabella, leaving Piers Gaveston, a Gascon knight to act as regent.
-Resentment against Edward II rule and Piers Gaveston's position of power grew, some barons began to insist Gaveston be banished.
-Edward could do little to prevent Gaveston being captured in 1312 under the orders of the Earl of Lancaster and his allies.
+Resentment against the king's rule and Gaveston's position of power grew, some barons began to demand the banishment of Gaveston.
+Edward could do little to prevent Gaveston being captured in 1312, under the orders of the Earl of Lancaster and his allies.
 He was captured first by the Earl of Warwick, whom he was seen to have offended, and handed over to two Welshmen.
 They took him to Blacklow Hill and murdered him; one ran him through the heart with his sword and the other beheaded him.

-The railway bridge over the road between Leek Wootton and Hill Wootton on the Coventry to Leamington Line collapsed in a railway accident on 11 June 1861 with the driver and fireman being killed.
+The railway bridge over the road, between Leek Wootton and Hill Wootton, on the Coventry to Leamington Line, collapsed in a railway accident on 11 June 1861, with the driver and fireman being killed.

 On 1 April 1986 the parish was abolished and merged with Guy's Cliffe to form "Leek Wootton and Guy's Cliffe".